-MOOC platforms are unique examples of an LMS because they are also educators.
-Companies like Coursera, Udemy, and edX are bridging the gap between higher education institutions, corporate learning environments, and average people looking to learn.
+MOOC platforms are unique examples of an LMS because they not only organize learners in their platforms but are also educators in their own right.
+Companies like Coursera, FutureLearn, Udemy, and edX are bridging the gap between higher education institutions, corporate learning environments, and people looking to learn.

-All of the course information is developed and hosted within their platform.
-They offer courses that are on-demand and viewable at any time, so busy employees can upskill in their free time.
-They also partner with universities to give students access to credentialed certificate and degree programs.
+Course information is developed and hosted within their platform.
+Some of them, most notably Coursera and edX, also partner with universities to give students access to certificate and degree programs.

 - One of the easiest learning management systems to create, distribute, and grade assignments.